dustinpfister/blog_posts/_posts/threejs-clock.md

 The use of the THREE.Clock class can be used with, or as a replacement for the built in javaScript Date object when it comes to setting up an animation loop with function.
 This kind of function is something that deserves a post on its own when it comes to how to go about making such a loop outside of threejs when it comes to native javaScript features.
 In fact I have wrote a few posts on this sort of thing when it comes to the use of the [setTimeout method](/2018/12/06/js-settimeout/), and [requestAnaimationFrame](/2018/03/13/js-request-animation-frame/) methods that are typically used to cerate main application update loops.

+### Source code is on Github

+The source code examples in this post [can also be found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-clock).

 ### Version Numbers matter with threejs

-When I first wrote this post I was using r127 of threejs, always be mindful of what version of threejs you are suing and what version the developer of a content piece like this was suing when looking at threejs examples on the open web.
+When I first wrote this post I was using r127 of threejs, and the last time I came around to do some editing of this post I was using r146.
+Always be mindful of what version of threejs you are suing and what version the developer of a content piece like this was suing when looking at threejs examples on the open web.
 Threejs is a fast moving project in terms of development and code breaking changes are made to it often.

 ## 1 - Basic loop example using THREE.Clock